Anthony Mounier: Bologna

-Loan Spells from Bologna
+Loan spells from Bologna

 On 27 January 2017, French club AS Saint-Étienne signed Mounier on loan for the remainder of the season.
 However, he left the club after only four days when fans expressed their displeasure at his signing, due to controversial comments he had made towards Saint-Étienne in 2012.
 These comments were made after he scored against the team with his former club, Nice.

 Following this, Mounier returned to Italy was sent on loan to Atalanta for the rest of the 2016–17 season.
 Upon joining the club, he was given a number 87 shirt.
 Mounier made his Atalanta debut, coming on as a late substitute, in a 2–0 win against Cagliari on 5 February 2017.
 However, the Frenchman managed just five substitute appearances without a goal or an assist and returned to his parent club.

 Panathinaikos

 After being told by Bologna that Mounier can leave the club, it was announced on 31 August 2017 that Panathinaikos have confirmed they signed Mounier on a three-year contract.

-Mounier made his Panathinaikos debut, starting a match and played 61 minutes before being substituted, in a 1–0 loss against PAE Kerkyra on 10 September 2017.
+Mounier made his Panathinaikos debut, starting a match and played 61 minutes before being substituted, in a 1–0 loss against Kerkyra on 10 September 2017.
 On 24 October 2017, he scored his first goal with the club in a 2–1 away Greek Cup game against Anagennisi Karditsa.
-However, on 25 November 2017, Mounier suffered a strain injury during Superleague's away clash against Atromitos and was out of action for one month.
+However, on 25 November 2017, Mounier suffered a strain injury during Super League Greece's away clash against Atromitos and was out of action for one month.
 It was not until 21 December 2017 when he returned to the first team, coming on as a 69th-minute substitute, in a 4–1 loss against Lamia in the last sixteen first leg of the Greek Cup.
 In a return leg at home Greek Cup of against Lamia, Mounier scored the only goal of the game, as Panathinaikos were eliminated following a 4–2 on aggregate.
 However, he suffered a bicep fracture in the 29th minute during a match against Levadiakos on 13 January 2018 and was substituted as a result.
 After the match, it was announced that Mounier was sidelined for a month.
 It was not until 19 February 2018 when he returned from injury, coming on as a late substitute, in a 1–0 win against Athlitiki Enosi Larissa.
 This was followed up by scoring for the club in a 2–0 home win against Lamia.
-It was his first goal with the club in Superleague.
-On 4 March 2018, Mounier scored from a penalty in Panathinaikos 1–1 away draw against rivals Olympiakos.
-The game was played in an empty stadium for the first time in the Superleague's history.
+It was his first goal with the club in Super League Greece.
+On 4 March 2018, Mounier scored from a penalty in Panathinaikos 1–1 away draw against rivals Olympiacos.
+The game was played in an empty stadium for the first time in the Super League's history.
 On 15 April 2018, Mounier scored from a penalty in Panathinaikos 1–0 home win against Atromitos.
 Despite his playing time mostly came from the substitute bench, he made twenty–three appearances and scoring five times in all competitions.